ovh/docs/pages/bare_metal_cloud/dedicated_servers/hardware-upgrade-HG-Scale/guide.en-gb.md

 ## Objectif

-Our High grade and scale servers offer a scalable option that can allow you to increase your disks space.
+Our High Grade and Scale servers offer a scalable option that can allow you to increase your disks space.

 ## Requirements